punicasuite/punica-python/README.md

 $ punica deploy
 ```

-This will deploy your smart contract in `bin` directory.
+This will deploy your smart contract to blockchain.

 A simple deployment process looks like this: